doriordan/skuber/docs/Refresh_EKS_AWS_Token.md

 Set the oidc provider id

-Set the service account name that skuber app will be attached to
+Set the service account name that skuber app will be attached to (we will create it later)

 ```
 export SKUBER_CLUSTER=skuber-cluster